UPPMAX/HPC-python/docs/day1/load_run_packages.rst

     - Practice using the documentation of your HPC cluster
     - Find a Python module
     - Load a Python module
+    - [RJCB: added] Start the Python interpreter
+    - [RJCB: added] Run a Python script
+    - [RJCB: added] Find installed Python packages using `pip list`
-    - Find Python installed Python packages
+    - Find installed Python packages
     - Import a Python package
+    - [RJCB: added] Load a software module with Python packages

 !!! info "Learning outcomes"